-Assault is the act of knowingly, recklessly or intentionally causing bodily injury to another person.
-Assault can be in the first, second or third degree.
+Assault in Colorado is the act of knowingly, recklessly or intentionally causing bodily injury to another person.
+Assault can be prosecuted in the first degree (which is the most serious), second degree, or third degree (the least serious).

 In Colorado the degree of assault depends on:

 - The severity of the injury or risk, and

 - Whether the victim was, at the time of the offense, performing services as a:

 - emergency medical service provider,